AI writes code. Humans write software.

 The loop in motion

-The moment a tradeoff becomes intent.
+The moment a tradeoff becomes a call.

 01